Tag Archives: Christmas

 “Wolcum Yole”: A Carol for the Seasons of Christmas and Epiphany

 On this, the Twelfth Day of Christmas, I thought you might enjoy the carol “Welcome Yole!”
 It is one of the few that mentions the Twelve Days of Christmas and its Feast Days specifically.
 The text is relatively simple enjoining us to celebrate Christmas, its Feast Days, and the New Year together.
-The most well-known setting is the second movement of A Ceremony of Carols by Benjamin Britten (1913-76).
-Below… Read More »
+The most well-known setting is the… Read More »

 “Silent Night” – A New Metrical Translation of All Six Stanzas for Both the Original and the Modern Melodies